PeiyanFlying/Peggy_Peiyan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Postdoctoral Associate at the MIT Koch Institute and work with [Prof. Angela Belcher](https://be.mit.edu/directory/angela-belcher) and [Prof. Anantha P. Chandrakasan](https://chandrakasan.mit.edu/about/).
+I am a Postdoctoral Fellow at the MIT Koch Institute and work with [Prof. Angela Belcher](https://be.mit.edu/directory/angela-belcher) and [Prof. Anantha P. Chandrakasan](https://chandrakasan.mit.edu/about/).
 Before that, I got my Ph.D.
 Degree at Northeastern University, Boston, advised by [Prof. Yanzhi Wang](https://web.northeastern.edu/yanzhiwang/).

 My research area is the intersection of Software-Hardware Co-design, Efficient AI Systems, Hardware Architecture, and Efficient Emerging Devices: